palito-is-ur-pal/pistolshrimpgames.github.io/pages/simple/quickstart/simple_quickstart_1.md

 |- game
    |- (content goes in here)
 ```
+It's recommended that you put Simple in the same drive as your `Temp` files as having them on a different drive can cause problems.
+Your `Temp` files will usually be where your `Users` directory is (this will be `C:\` unless you've changed this from the default).

 The Simple zip file contains a few executables which serve different purposes.
 Just to outline them:
 - **simple.exe**: The Simple script editor, where you'll be working.
 - **viewer.exe**: The Simple viewer, which is used when running the simulation.
 - **trivial_signaling_server.exe**: A network peering server, optionally used when testing or playing multiplayer.
+- **content_installer.exe**: An executable that pulls the sample content from GitHub (Melee and the Test Sidescroller) and will put them in the game directory

 For now, you'll only need to worry about running **simple**, so let's start there.